-Does your interest lie in finding the perfect lightweight pack, with excellent comfort and suspension?
-If this sounds like you, the Osprey Aether Pro 70 should top your list.
+Want a lightweight pack that still offers excellent comfort and suspension?
+If this sounds like you, the Osprey Aether Pro 70 should be at the top your list.
 With only one zipper and exceptionally durable fabrics, this simple model is built with low weight and durability in mind.
-While this Top Pick is straightforward from a features perspective, it doesn't sacrifice anything when it comes to its ability to carry heavier loads.
+This model might be straightforward from a features perspective, it doesn't sacrifice anything when it comes to its ability to carry heavier loads.
 The Pro boasts a robust suspension and has dramatically-shaped shoulder straps and top-tier foam; both were incredibly comfortable and supportive.
 While this model doesn't have lots of features, it has the most important ones; and, whats cool is that most of these features are removable in what is already the best ratio of pack-weight to load carrying capabilities of any model we tested.

 Osprey Aether Pro 70 Review